comet-licsar/licsar_proc/docs/index.rst

 This section describes core functionality of LiCSAR system, that is used by LiCSAR FrameBatch system but can be used independently.
-Some parameters of particular use (often not fully integrated in FrameBatch) are discussed here, yet we assume that you work with standard project started by licsar_make_frame.sh.
+Some parameters of particular use (often not fully integrated in FrameBatch) are discussed here, yet we assume that you work with standard project started by ``licsar_make_frame.sh``.
+Some more information can be found in LiCSAR Wiki and materials from COMET InSAR workshops.

+In principle, LiCSAR_proc codes are built on top of GAMMA software for the main processing (as set of wrappers, enhanced by functions we developed or imported from existing open-source projects, such as `GMT <https://www.generic-mapping-tools.org/>`_, `GDAL <https://www.gdal.org>`_, `Doris <http://doris.tudelft.nl/>`_ and a bunch of python libraries).

 Forming LiCSAR interferograms (Sentinel-1)
 ------------------------------

-The core processing scripts are also described (in more details, and still valid, although of older date) in https://gitlab.com/comet_licsar/licsar_documentation/-/wikis/ciw2019/licsar
+The core processing scripts are also described (in more details, and still valid, although of older date) in `CIW 2019 LiCSAR Tutorial  <https://gitlab.com/comet_licsar/licsar_documentation/-/wikis/ciw2019/licsar>`_.

 1. create SLC files
 ^^^^^^^^^^^^^^^^^^^^^^^